-Geographically, three main jurisdictions should attract most companies' attention in addition to their local markets: the People's Republic of China, the US and the EU - not forgetting Brexit.
+Geographically, three main jurisdictions should attract most companies' attention in addition to their local markets: the People's Republic of China, the US and the EU - not forgetting the European countries outside the EU, such as Switzerland and (following Brexit) the UK..

 The People's Republic of China is too important a market for most businesses to overlook, and anyone wanting to penetrate this market needs to adapt.
-Overconfidence in their brand equity has wrong-footed a number of luxury companies, who paid the price for not transliterating Latin names into Chinese script (the dispute between Michael Jordan and Qiaodan Sports Company illustrates the importance of transliteration).
+Overconfidence in their brand e quity has wrong-footed a number of luxury companies, who paid the price for not transliterating Latin names into Chinese script (the dispute between Michael Jordan and Qiaodan Sports Company illustrates the importance of transliteration).
 Companies also need to watch out for counterfeiting, particularly by Chinese manufacturers and intermediaries, although progress is being made, e.g. in terms of challenging bad faith trademark filings, in the country.